passau-masterarbeit-2023/masterarbeit-report-clement/document/cours_passau/masterarbeit_report/WORKLOG.md

 * make a ressource section with hardware
 * make full question into introduction
 * enter more in details into background part
+* Take care to not cut code on 2 pages

 ---